-In the case of approved GM foods, monitoring is required to ensure compliance with the labelling requirements, and in the case of GM foods that have not been approved, monitoring is required to ensure they are not illegally entering the food supply.
+Monitoring of the food supply is required to ensure compliance with the labelling requirements and to ensure unapproved foods are not illegally entering the food supply.
 The costs of monitoring are thus expected to be comparable, whether a GM food is approved or not.